-14.7.3 Testicles
+14.8.3 Testicles

 Bull's testicles will be measured and inspected by the veterinary surgeon.
 For bulls aged up to 18 calendar months of age on the day of the sale (inclusive), they must be a minimum size of 32cm in circumference, measured at the widest point of the scrotum.
 For bulls aged 18-20 calendar months of age on the day of the sale (inclusive) they must be a minimum size of 33cm in circumference, measured at the widest point of the scrotum.
 For bull aged 20 months and over on the day of the sale (inclusive), they must be a minimum size of 34cm in circumference, measured at the widest point of the scrotum.
-For bull aged 20 months and over on the day of the scrotum.
-The vet retains the right at his discretion to reject any bulls with uneven or soft testicles or testicles deemed to be affected by any wider condition that could, in the opinion of the vet, impact on the bull's fertility and health.
+The vet retains the right at his/her discretion to reject any bulls with uneven or soft testicles or testicles deemed to be affected by any wider condition that could, in the opinion of the vet, impact on the bull's fertility and health.
 Measurements recorded at the inspection may be displayed prior to the sale.

-14.7.4 Udders
+14.8.4 Udders